 Yes, as long as there is mobile coverage in the area where the train is traveling.
 Train Wi-Fi is usually slow and fails in tunnels, so the eSIM is your safety net.
 Download offline maps and tickets for areas without signal.

-Can I activate the eSIM on the day my trip begins?
+Can I activate the eSIM on the day my trip starts?

 Yes.
-Install the eSIM at home with Wi-Fi and schedule data activation for the day your trip starts.
-This way, you don't consume your plan prematurely and you arrive with everything ready.
-Activation takes 1 minute and you don't need to look for a store upon arrival.
+Install the eSIM at home with Wi-Fi and schedule data activation for the day your trip begins.
+This way, you don't consume data prematurely and arrive with everything ready.
+Activation takes 1 minute, and you won't need to look for a store upon arrival.

 Is it cheaper than my operator's roaming?

-On a multi-country route, almost always.
-Roaming outside the EU (Switzerland, Balkans) is expensive, and a Europe eSIM covers all these countries with a single price.
-Only a local SIM per country competes for long stays in a single destination, which is rare on Interrail.
+For a multi-country trip, almost always.
+Roaming outside the EU (Switzerland, Balkans) is expensive, and a Europe eSIM covers all those countries with a single price.
+Only a local SIM per country competes for long stays in a single destination, which is rare on an Interrail trip.

 Conclusion